 Form and Tone

-This poem, which can be read in full here, is presented in six couplets, making it quite a short poem.
-There is no rhyming pattern; in fact rhyme isn’t used at any point during the poem.
+‘Can Someone Bring Me My Entire Self’, which can be read in full here, is presented in six couplets, making it quite a short poem.
+There is no rhyming pattern; in fact, rhyme isn’t used at any point during the poem.
 It is quite morose in tone and clearly the narrator is experiencing a great deal of stress at this point in their lives.
 The language used is colourful and poetic and this really helps to drive home the intense feelings that the narrator is experiencing.
-The poem translates beautifully into English.
+‘Can Someone Bring Me My Entire Self’ translates beautifully into English.

-Can Someone Bring Me My Entire Self Analysis
+Analysis of Can Someone Bring Me My Entire Self

-Here we see the poet attempt to be optimistic, using the oft uttered “life goes on” this is the title of a famous Beatles song.
+In the third stanza of ‘Can Someone Bring Me My Entire Self’, we see the poet attempt to be optimistic, using the oft-uttered “life goes on” this is the title of a famous Beatles song.
 But the poet’s optimism is quickly diminished as the end of the line says that they want no more from life.
 Is this an allusion to suicide?
 Could it be that the narrator’s feelings are so intense they are considering “taking the easy way out”?
 The enjambment line gives this impression, but we see from the stanzas second line that this is not the case as the poet nostalgically longs for her father.
-This is a clever poetic device which leads you to believe one thing to be true and then subverts it.
-However this technique here does help to emphasise the significance of the narrator’s feelings.
+This is a clever poetic device that leads you to believe one thing to be true and then subverts it.
+However, this technique here does help to emphasise the significance of the narrator’s feelings.

-The narrator is steadfast on their views on their current status.
+The narrator is steadfast in their views on their current status.
 They do not admit it.
 They describe their situation as a season which is an interesting choice of words.
 This suggests that change is possible.
 As we all know the seasons change with time.
-The second line, once again the narrator pines for their old life.
-However they refer to it as a dream.
+In the second line, once again the narrator pines for their old life.
+However, they refer to it as a dream.
 Is this meant to suggest that their old life was so good that it was like a fantasy or the idea that getting that back is unrealistic?
 Like it is a dream and probably won’t become a reality.

-In this final stanza the narrator again emphasises how emotional they are about their current situation.
+In this final stanza of ‘Can Someone Bring Me My Entire Self’ the narrator again emphasises how emotional they are about their current situation.
 They liken their life to being a boat in a whirlpool.
 This points to a turbulent life.
 A life where they have never been able to settle.
 In the final line the narrator makes a plea to god.
-The wording here is really interesting, asking god to let them sink, is this once again a hint at wanting their life to end?
-The other option they pray for a is a return to the desert.
+The wording here is really interesting, asking God to let them sink, is this once again a hint at wanting their life to end?
+The other option they pray for is a return to the desert.
 As previously mentioned they feel that draw to home.
 Although there is an interesting mix of metaphors here.
 Whereas before the narrator longed for the dessert, this was when they were likening themselves to a river, a river in the desert would feel important, relevant if you will.
 Here the narrator has likened themselves to a boat.
 A boat would be far less useful in the desert.
 Is this a subtle hint that perhaps the grass isn’t greener on the other side?

 Noshi Gillani is an Urdu poet from Pakistan.
-She was educated in Islamia university.
+She was educated at Islamia university.
 All of her work is written in Urdu but some of it has been translated into English.
 She is married to another Urdu poet, Saeed Khan and the two of them reside in Sydney, Australia.
 She has more than half a dozen poetry collections to her name.
 Her poetry style is very frank and to the point.
 As well as working as a poet she has acted as a translator too: translating poetry from English into her native Urdu.
-Growing up she had to live with diaspora and this process seems to inform many of her poem including this one.
+Growing up she had to live with diaspora and this process seems to inform many of her poems including this one.